 If you’re a business owner, a partner in a business, or hold a significant amount of your net worth in your employer’s stock, you may be underestimating the concentration risk that strategy can pose to your retirement plan.
 Individuals who are close to a company may develop a biased view about the future prospects.

 If you’re an owner in a private company, develop a plan to boost your investments outside of the company.
 Also, don’t delay planning for an exit, sale, or a succession strategy until you’re ready to retire.
-Work with a valuation expert well before you plan to retire to get an objective opinion about what the business is worth.
+Work with a valuation expert well in advance to get an objective opinion about a potential sale price.

 Some publicly traded companies require executives to hold a certain amount of the company’s stock.
 To the extent that you’re able to diversify, consider developing a plan to systematically liquidate and reinvest the proceeds from stock options or restricted stock units into other investments.
-Of course, there are tax considerations, particularly with stock options, which should be evaluated prior to exercising your options.
-Overall, try to remain objective about the future trajectory of the stock price and balance the desire to defer taxable gains with the need to diversify.
+Of course, there are tax considerations, particularly with stock options, which should be evaluated before exercising your options.
+Overall, try to remain objective about the future trajectory of the stock price.
+It’s important to balance the desire to defer taxable gains with the need to diversify.

 Saving for retirement vs being the richest person in the graveyard